 Assignment Plan.
 Let \mathcal{K} be the set of locomotive types.
 This plan specifies the number ρ{kl} of locomotives of type $k \in \mathcal{K}$ that must be assigned to each train l in the schedule.
-It also specifies pairs of trains that must be assigned the same consist (i.e., a list Q of train-to-train connections).
+For those trains that are split into multiple legs, the plan gives the corresponding assignment for each of them.
+Furthermore, it also specifies pairs of trains that must be assigned the same consist (i.e., a list Q of train-to-train connections).